Free Training

 How To

-2. Click on the stack that you want to update.
+2. Select the stack you wish to update.

 3. Click the Update button.

-5. On the new Parameters page, change the instance type from the drop down.
+5. On the Parameters page, select a new instance type from the dropdown menu.

 F.A.Q